-Construction management is a broad description.
-You need to narrow it down.
+"Construction management" is a broad description; you need to narrow it down.
 Do you plan to do residential or commercial construction?
 Will you specialize in new construction, or will you focus on improvements, remodeling, and additions?
 With the right roadmap comes the right focus.

 If you don't know how to write up a business plan, there are numerous training resources out there to help you get started.

-Construction companies almost always work from a central headquarters, whether they deal with a specific geographical radius or if they have satellite offices in numerous cities and states.
+Construction companies almost always work from a central headquarters, whether they operate within a specific geographical radius or they have satellite offices in numerous cities and states.
 Decide how to best serve the clients you hope to reach.
 Where you set up shop will largely determine how accessible you are to current and potential clients.

 Determine Your Company's Legal Structure

 Register the Name of Your Business

-Obtain a Tax ID number and Register with the State
+Obtain a Tax ID number and Register With the State

 You will need to be registered in the state in which your business is headquartered to obtain unemployment, worker's compensation, and–first and foremost–a Tax ID number.
-You may want to consult with an attorney or CPA on the Tax ID since there are different types.
-A good CPA will often have a better grasp on which number you will need to obtain from both the IRS and the state than a lawyer will (and will charge less to set it up).
+You may want to consult with an attorney or CPA regarding your Tax ID because there are different types.
+A good CPA will often have a better grasp on which number you need (from both the IRS and the state) than a lawyer will, and a CPA will charge less to set it up.

 Understand Your Responsibilities as an Employer